sulfuror/rescript-sh/README.md

 If you have different repos you can just change the name of the script and use one for every repo.
 For example:

+* For a B2 repo, copy `rescript` and rename it from `rescript` to `rescript_b2`.
-* For a B2 repo change `rescript` to `rescript_b2` so when you type `rescript_b2` you're referring to the B2 repo.
+* For a Google Drive repo make another copy of `rescript` and change its name from `rescript` to `rescript_gd`.

+If you did this then every time you type `rescript_b2` in your terminal, all actions will be referring to your B2 repository and if you type `rescript_gd` all actions will be referring to your Google Drive repository.
+Obviously, you can change the name of the script for whatever name you want to use.
+Make sure to give the permissions to execute using `chmod 700 rescript_b2` OR `chmod 700 rescript_gd` after you change its name.

-Using rescript, this is the best approach because all files realted to this instance will be named the same as your script;
+Using rescript, this is the best approach if you have different repositories.
-so if you rename the script after you set up everythig it will not recognize the configuration file, exclude file and datefile.
+Also, because all files realted to one instance will be named the same as your script, it is better to rename the script before configuring everyting because if you rename the script after you have set up everythig it will not recognize the configuration file, which will be called `nameofyourscript.conf`, the exclude file, which will be also named `nameofyourscript-exclusions` and datefile also will be called `nameofyourscript-datefile`.
+These files will be located at `$HOME/.rescript/config`.

 ## Usage: